 The Rush @ Home team is available by phone Monday through Friday, 8 a.m. to 4:30 p.m.
 If you have questions for your provider outside those hours, a 24/7 phone line is available.

 There are no program fees to participate.
 We will bill your insurance for the care that we provide.

 Rush @ Home accepts the same insurance plans as Rush primary care providers.

 Yes, your Rush @ Home physician will manage your medications, including refills.

 We assess each patient individually to determine how often Rush @ Home visits are appropriate.
 We'll work with you to establish a frequency that makes sense for your needs.

 If you receive regular specialty care, you will still need to have in-person or virtual visits with your specialist, but Rush @ Home providers can take care of your primary care needs.
 Rush @ Home providers will work closely with your existing care team, including specialists, to deliver your care.

 If you currently participate in a home health program, your home health nurse will continue to visit you as normal.
 They'll work closely with your Rush @ Home provider to deliver your care.

-If you are already enrolled in a home health wound care program with home visits from a nurse, your nurse continue to visit you for wound treatment.
-If you need care through a home wound care program, we will enroll you in home wound care visits.
+If you are already enrolled in a home health wound care program with home visits from a nurse, your nurse will continue to visit you for wound treatment.
+If you need care through a home wound care program, we will enroll you in-home wound care visits.
 Either way, your Rush @ Home provider will work together with your wound care team to make sure your wound heals properly.